Nest-Analytics/cloud-devops-exercises/week-02/Optional-Exercise.md

-# Week 2 – Optional Practice: Git Workflow (Fork, Branch, PR)
+# Optional Practice: Git Workflow (Fork, Branch, PR)

 This is optional practice for extra confidence with Git and GitHub.
 You can submit it if you want.